SoftwareQuTech/qoala-mlir/docs/functionize.md

 It is important to remark that despite the fact that we need to "simply move" operations from the main body to the body of a function that will be created, _moving an operation outside its scope is not an easy thing to do_.
-This is due to the fact the in order to move teh operation to a new body _we effectively break the data dependencies of the function_, i.e., the values used by that function and operations using values from the operation _would need to be moved with the operation under move_.
+This is due to the fact the in order to move the operation to a new body _we effectively break the data dependencies of the function_, i.e., the values used by that function and operations using values from the operation _would need to be moved with the operation under move_.
 The `createNewFunctionWithOperations` method solves this issue by _partially cloning_ the original operations.

 To this end, the QMem operations implement the `qoala::helpers::SimpleCloneInterface` declared in the file `include/Analysis/Helpers/SimpleCloneInterface.td`.
-Any operation implementing this interface (i.e., all operations from the QMem dialect, see the `QMem_Op` class definition in teh  `include/Dialect/QMem/QMemOps.td` file) _are forced_ to implement the `simpleClone` method, which provides a simple way to create new operation _with the same operands and attributes as the original_, but not linked in any way to the original function block, and, in particular, not used (yet) by any other function.
+Any operation implementing this interface (i.e., all operations from the QMem dialect, see the `QMem_Op` class definition in the  `include/Dialect/QMem/QMemOps.td` file) _are forced_ to implement the `simpleClone` method, which provides a simple way to create new operation _with the same operands and attributes as the original_, but not linked in any way to the original function block, and, in particular, not used (yet) by any other function.
 After "simple cloning" an operation the